Our staff is built to teach each student individually, to develop the skills they need to thrive in mathematics, and to foster a love of learning.

 Lead Instructor

 I am a nature-loving philosopher with an affinity for math!
 In that light, I am an explorer; I enjoy discovering the inner workings of nature.
 The daily routine consists of resistance training, research, gardening, and mathematics… with boxing and electronics a couple of times per week.
 Favorite Number and why?
 1. One is All.
 All is One.
-Favorite Math Joke: Why do teenagers travel in groups of threes or fives? -Because they can’t even!
+Favorite Math Joke: While most puns make me numb, math puns make me feel number.
 In 5 years, I will be...
-Teaching the world about number qualities through a new branch of mathematics that stems off of some of the most fundamental aspects of mathematics, quantization and quantity itself.
-I will be in the best shape of my life, physically, physiologically, and psychologically.
+Teaching the world about number qualities through a new branch of mathematics that stems off of some of the most fundamental aspects of quantity itself.

 James Walrath